iwasz/libstate/README.md

 1. Running actions in correct order (partially)
 1. Retained input.

-# TODO
+# TODOs
+* [ ] state function should accept parameters in different order (more logical order) : exit, then  transitions, then exit.
+This is because exit action is only needed IF and only if there is at least one transition, but trnsitions can exist WITHOUT an exit action.
-* Compilation problem when last action has a transition.
+* [ ] Compilation problem when last action has a transition.
-* All sorts of combinations should be possible when creating a state.
+* [ ]All sorts of combinations should be possible when creating a state.
 With/without either of : entry, exit, transition.
 Transition should be with or without either of : condition, action (s).
-* Make state with no actions possible .
+* [ ] Make state with no actions possible.
-* EventQueue by lvl reference (non const).
+* [ ] EventQueue by lvl reference (non const).
+Justify it in the docs (this queue is sort of a state machine internal state and this state must be persisted between calls to run).
-* Consider adding input actions, I might be wrong, but I think I used one of those in MC60 (forgetting abit the name "input action").
+* [ ] Consider adding input actions, I might be wrong, but I think I used one of those in MC60 (forgetting abit the name "input action").
-* All sorts of misuses should be pointed out in compile time with meaningful messages (use static_asserts whenever possible).
+* [ ] All sorts of misuses should be pointed out in compile time with meaningful messages (use static_asserts whenever possible).
-* Nullary conditions does not work.
+* [ ] Nullary conditions does not work.
-* Meaningful message when condition argumnet type is incompatible with event type, and so on.
+* [ ] Meaningful message when condition argumnet type is incompatible with event type, and so on.
- * TODO Allow raising an event from inside of actions (somehow).
+* [ ] Allow raising an event from inside of actions (somehow).
- * TODO The code is so generic, that it sometimes accepts wrong type of arguments,
+* [ ] The code is so generic, that it sometimes accepts wrong type of arguments,
- * like you can pass transition instead of a state.
-It should be convinient if
- * the compiler reported shuch a misuse on early stage and with meaningful messages.
+* [ ] like you can pass transition instead of a state.
+It should be convinient if the compiler reported shuch a misuse on early stage and with meaningful messages.
- * TODO configurable (as template argument?) output class.
+* [ ] configurable (as a template argument?) output class.
 Defaults to std::cout. oh, it also can be a lambda passed to the run method or something.
-* events as std::tuples or std::pairs, and then actions and conditions would get parameter pack of arguments.
+* events as std::tuples or std::pairs, and then actions and conditions would get parameter pack of arguments (hana::unpacked or std::apply-ied).

 Copy (in Polish) of TODOs from the previous version of the lib.

 * TODO Dodać globalny timeout.
 Jeśli w danym timeoucie nie uda się zmienić stanu, to trzeba podjąć jakąć akcję.
 Ej to chyba jest!

  * TODO dokumentacja z tutorialem jest niezbędna, bo ja sam mam czasem problemy.
 Jak są ewaluowane warunki,